Wheelers Oyster Bar, Whitstable, Kent

 Wheelers Oyster Bar in Whitstable is a very small and quirky oyster bar and seafood restaurant.
 Its reputation is such that you need to book 3 months in advance to secure a weekend table during the summer months.

 Visit Wheelers Oyster Bar for some of the best seafood in Whitstable.
 Quirky and unmissable.
 This little gem of a place should be on any Foodie Traveller’s bucket list.The Foodie Travel Guide

 - Take a seafood platter to the beach

 Eat Oysters at The Oldest Restaurant in Town

 Wheelers Oyster Bar is the oldest restaurant in town and although it’s not on the beach or by the harbour, you can’t miss it on the High Street due to its pink painted exterior.
-It was founded in 1856 by a dredger man.
+It was founded in 1856 by Mary Ann Wheeler, the wife of a fisherman.
 The restaurant is small so tables can be quite cosy and there are 4 sittings a day.
 They keep things simple here with a small menu offering a choice of 6 starters, mains and desserts.
 It’s unpretentious and incredibly popular.
 If you can get a table, take it!

 - The restaurant isn’t licensed but there are plenty of off licences nearby.
 There is no charge for corkage

 - You can order seafood platters in advance and take one with you on the beach for a picnic